calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 "But pleas Large Tail we want to find my mom cookie, said purring next to large Tail.

-Look Australian shepard's are smart dogs and im not going to let you two cats escape.
+Look Australian shepard's are smart dogs and im not going to let you two cats escape.mm

 Large Tail!!! the big brown dog was calling, Sorry kitties I need to do important business.
 Get some rest its late.